Garage Floor Epoxy Installers in Vancouver, BC

 Premium garage textures and finishes (real installs)

-These examples show the kind of luxury finish you can expect from professional preparation, consistent broadcast coverage, and a premium clear coat.
+These examples show the kind of luxury finish you can expect from professional preparation, consistent broadcast coverage, and premium clear-coat sealing.
 Images are displayed in consistent ratios so the page stays clean and upscale.

 Installation Process

-How a premium Vancouver garage floor coating is built
+How a premium garage floor coating is installed

 The difference between “looks good for a month” and “looks good for years” comes down to preparation and system design.
-Here’s the typical process we use for garages in Vancouver and the Lower Mainland.
+Here’s the typical process our garage floor epoxy installers use for Vancouver and the Lower Mainland.

-01 — Evaluate the slab and define the build
+01 — Assess the slab and define the build

-We inspect for cracks, spalling, old sealers or coatings, oil saturation, and areas that trap moisture.
+We inspect for cracks, spalling, old sealers or coatings, oil saturation, and moisture risk areas.
 Then we match the system to your use: daily parking, gym, workshop, storage movement, or heavy use.

 - Concrete condition check and surface hardness variations.

-- Old coating or paint identification and removal plan if required.
+- Old coating/paint identification and removal plan if required.

 - Finish selection based on your style and cleaning preference.